blockchaintp/sextant/docs/deployments/dlts/sawtooth-services.md

 ### Option 1

 If one part of the network is outside of AWS, then effectively the network is passing through NAT.
-The best soluton in this case is to synch up the hostnames on the connecting side to how the receiving side sees itself.
+In this case, the best solution is to sync up the hostnames on the connecting side to how the receiving side sees itself.
 In order to address this `/etc/hosts` entries or equivalent must be made for each of the target hosts on the source network mapping the target host's name to